robenkleene/veep.vim/README.md

 ## Notes

 Adding a bang (`!`), does the same behavior as the equivalent Vim built-in command (when the internal command supports one).
 For example, `:Shgrep!` won't automatically jump to the first match, just like `:grep!`.
+The `Shn[ew]` family of commands implement different bang behavior (because the built-in `:new` does not support a bang).

 ## `:Sha[rgs][!]`